mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Limit feedback on repeated patterns

 If there's a repeated pattern, don't flag it every single time.
-As discussed in the [previous section](#start-high-level and-work-your-way-down), there is a cost to every note you give.
+As discussed in a [previous section](#start-high-level and-work-your-way-down), there is a cost to every note you give.
 You don't want to spend your time writing the same note 25 times, and the author certainly doesn't want to read 25 duplicate notes.

 If you see a pattern repeat two or three times, it's fine to call out each instance.
 Anything more than that, just ask the author to fix the pattern rather than flagging each individual instance.

 For exmple:

 >Style guide forbids abbreviations in names, so we should change `net_name` to `network_name`
->(ditto for `ip_addr` -> `ip_address`)
+>(ditto for `ip_addr` -> `ip_address` and `client_af` -> `client_address_family`)

 >Function names should have a an underscore if they're not part of the module's public interface.
 >(ditto throughout)

 ## Give notes based on principles, not opinion

-For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two so that we can observe the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."
+For example, instead of saying, "We should split this class into two," it is much better to say, "We should split this class into two so that we're in line with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."

 Grounding your notes in principles frames the discussion in a constructive way.
 If you cited a specific reason, like "We should make this function private to minimize the class' public interface," the author can't simply respond, "No, I prefer it my way," because you've provided a specific reason and they haven't.

 Try to give objective notes.
 If you say, "Refactor, this is ugly," you can't really have a discussion about this.
 Things like "we can avoid duplicating logic if X."

-Software development is partly an art form, so sometimes it is hard to articulate exactly what's wrong with it in terms of established principles.
-In these cases, still try to keep it as objective as possible.
-If you say, "I found this hard to understand," that's at least an objective statement, as opposed to "this is confusing," which is a value judgment and varies by person.
+Software development is both a science and an art, so it's not always possible to articulate exactly what's wrong with a piece of code in terms of established principles.
+Sometimes things are just ugly or unintuitive and it's hard to pin down exactly why.
+In these cases, try to keep it as objective as possible.
+If you say, "**I** found this hard to understand," that's at least an objective statement, as opposed to "**this is** confusing," which is a value judgment and varies by person.

 Provide supporting evidence where possible in the form of links.
 The best thing to link to is your style guide.
-You can also link to documentation or articles from the language or library authors that support your note.
+You can also link to documentation for the language or library.
 Highly-upvoted [StackOverflow](https://stackoverflow.com) answers can work as well, but the farther you get from clearly authoritative documentation, the shakier your evidence becomes.

 ## Respect the scope of the review